-A member in service may retire with an early retirement benefit after completing: 1.) at least five years of credited service, and 2.) attaining age 55 if a general member or age 50 for a law enforcement or fire member.
+A member in service may retire with an early retirement benefit after completing: 1.) at least five years of credited service, and 2.) attaining age 55 if a general member, age 50 for a law enforcement or fire member, or age 50 for eligible public safety personnel where elected.
 The early retirement benefit is computed in the same manner as an age and service allowance but reduced by 1⁄2 of 1 percent for each month the retirant is younger than his minimum service retirement age.